 Members of the COC consult with the AAS leadership about ways to strengthen the work of the AAS and the regional conferences.
 The COC awards Outreach Grants to increase understanding of Asia in K-12 schools and among the public.
 At AAS annual meetings, the COC sponsors a panel at which graduate students who have won paper prizes sponsored by the regional conferences present their research.

-Asian Studies Conference Japan (ASCJ): Noriko Murai, Sophia University, Art History
+Asian Studies Conference Japan (ASCJ): Karl Friday, Saitama University, History

 Asian Studies on the Pacific Coast (ASPAC): Keiko Hirata, CSU-Northridge, Political Science

 New England Conference (NEAAS): Matthew Fraleigh, Brandeis University, Literature

 Western Conference (WCAAS): Greg Lewis, Weber State University, History

 New York Conference on Asian Studies (NYCAS): Tiantian Zheng, SUNY-Cortland, Anthropology

 Southeast Conference (SEC/AAS): Catherine Phipps, University of Memphis, History